fortinet/aws-cloudformation-templates/HA/6.2/DualAZ/README.md

 ## FAQ \ Troubleshoot
   - **Does FGCP support having multiple Cluster EIPs and secondary IPs on ENI0\port1?**

 Yes.
 FGCP will move over any secondary IPs associated to ENI0\port1 and EIPs associated to those secondary IPs to the new master FortiGate instance.
-In order to configure additional secondary IPs on the ENI and in FortiOS for port1, reference this [use-case guide](https://www.fortinet.com/content/dam/fortinet/assets/solutions/aws/Fortinet_Multiple_Public_IPs_for_an_AWS_interface.pdf) on the Fortinet AWS micro site.
+In order to configure additional secondary IPs on the ENI and in FortiOS for port1, you will need to use static IP addressing on the interface.
+Reference the FortiOS Handbook on the [Fortinet Documentation site](https://docs.fortinet.com/).

   - **Does FGCP support having multiple routes for ENI1\port2?**